SchapiroLabor/NEP_IST_generation/README.md

 - IST_4ct_heuristic_simulation_asymmetric.py: Script for cell type labeling with heuristic approoach generating cohorts for ssymmetric dataset with differrent levels of cross preference of cell type 0 to cell  type 1 (random, weak, strong).
 4 cell types, different cell type 0 abundance options.

 #### home
-- scaffold_creat.sh: bash script for creating tissue scaffolds on Helix cluster.
+- scaffold_create.sh: bash script for creating tissue scaffolds on Helix cluster.
 Alternatively, run `python spatialpower/tissue_generation/random_circle_packing.py -x 1000 -y 1000 --visualization --rmax 10 --rmin 10 -o sample_results/1_` for creating empty tissue scaffold from command line.
 - sym_dataset_create.sh: bash script for assigning labels on empty tissue scaffold from scaffold_create.sh.
-Used for generatinon of symmetric D1 dataset with self preference of ct 0.
+Used for generation of symmetric D1 dataset with self preference of ct 0.
 - asym_dataset_create.sh: bash script for assigning labels on empty tissue scaffold from scaffold_create.sh.
-Used for generatinon of asymmetric D2 dataset with cross preference of ct 0 to ct 1.
+Used for generation of asymmetric D2 dataset with cross preference of ct 0 to ct 1.